chop-dbhi/cilantro/README.md

 - `DataViewHistory` - An archived list of `DataView`s that represents all previous _versions_ of all `DataView`s

+#### Views

+**DataConceptView**

+The DataConceptView is the interface the user uses to create the conditions of the query.
+Each view appears in the middle of the screen as the user uses the list on the left to open them.
+There are two types of DataConceptViews- managed and unmanaged.
+Managed views are the simpler of the two.
+The on-screen controls (drop-downs, input-boxes, graphs) are constructed by the framework.
+The framework will also handle the creation of the DataContextNode once the user fills out the view.
+Unmanaged views leave the construction of the DataContextNode to the developer of the DataConceptView.
+This can be used to build up more complex query interfaces that do not fit the more traditional single field -> single control mold.
+For example, a DataConceptView consisting of a single drop-down would be a managed DataConceptView, but one with a complex search that allows the user to select from a many inclusive or exclusive values (perhaps a series of Diagnosis Codes) would be unmanaged.
+As the developer of a such a DataConceptView, you would be responsible for the construction of the underlying DataContextNode.

+**ConceptItemView**
+The ConceptItemView represents an item on the left-side of the screen.
+The user clicks on a ConceptItemView to open its corresponding DataConceptView in the middle of the screen.

+**DataContextNodeView**
+This represents a DataContextNode (think filter condition) that a user has created.
+They appear in the right-side of the screen as the user creates them.
+They are there to both show the user the existing conditions they have already created, and to allow the users to remove and update the same existing conditions.

 ### Module Communication

 Cilantro's JavaScript API uses a [publish/subscribe pattern](http://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) for communicating between modules.
-These communication _channels_ can be subscribed to by any module which means integrating additional functionality to the application is relatively simple.
+These communication _channels_ can be subscribed to by any module.
+This means integrating additional functionality to the application is relatively simple.

 To use, include the `mediator` module in a script: